 Do you have an upcoming diversity and inclusion event or topic that you would like to share?

 Email us today at Diversity@gvcshrm.org!

-The proposed Paycheck Fairness Act would prohibit employers nationwide from asking job applicants about their salary history and require employers to prove that pay disparities between men and women are job-related.
+The U.S. House of Representatives passed the Paycheck Fairness Act (H.R.
+7) in a 242–187 vote March 27.
+If the bill is ultimately signed into law, it would prohibit employers nationwide from asking job applicants about their salary history and require employers to prove that pay disparities between men and women are job-related.

 [Read the rest of this article...]